Things to know about Mera peak climbing 6,476 m

 Day 01: Welcome to Nepal; upon your arrival in Nepal our representative welcome and assists to transfer Hotel.

-Day 02: Kathmandu tours and preparation for Mera peak climbing.
+Day 02: Kathmandu tours and permit preparation.

 Day 03: Fly to Lukla then Trek to Chutanga (3050m).

 Day 04: Trek to Khartitang via Zatrawala Pass (4610m).